JoshuaLPF/TwinsTNet/README.md

 - RGB-T maps: Baidu cloud disk [link](https://pan.baidu.com/s/1KCXc7pqu_Pf0fmhWJm4eqQ), fetch code (yabo)
 - RGB-D maps: Baidu cloud disk [link](https://pan.baidu.com/s/1GrN4mQFqOQLMwyLx3QlEWA), fetch code (do4y)
 # Acknowledgements
-Thanks to all the seniors who put in the effort.
-And thanks to all the researchers of open source code, including Youwei Pang, Zhengyi Liu, Kecheng Song, Runmin Cong, and Zhengzheng Tu.
-Special thanks to Youwei Pang for discussing with me some of the ideas in this work.
+- Thanks to all the seniors who put in the effort.
+- Thanks to all the researchers of open source code, including Youwei Pang, Zhengyi Liu, Kecheng Song, Runmin Cong, and Zhengzheng Tu.
+- Special thanks to Youwei Pang for discussing with me some of the ideas in this work.
 # Contact Us
 If you have any questions, please get in touch with us ( lvpengfei1995@163.com ).